 Experiments were conducted in tropical rainforest areas surrounding Wanag village (200 m a.s.l., 145°5′32″E, 5°14′26″S), Numba village (750 m a.s.l.), and Ubi camp (1900 m a.s.l.).
 Throughout the text, we refer to these sites as low, mid-, and high altitudinal sites.
 The study took place in abandoned food gardens that had undergone approximately five years of regrowth.
 The advantages of this design are discussed in our previous paper (Szefer et al. 2020).

-At each elevation, experimental blocks were established by clearing all above-ground vegetation in an area of approximately 400 m^2.
+At each elevation, experimental blocks (gardens) were established by clearing all above-ground vegetation in an area of approximately 400 m2.
 Individual gardens were separated by a minimum distance of 200 m.
 Within each block, five experimental plots (5 x 5 m) were marked.
 All dead wood and rocks were removed from each plot to ensure at least 95% bare soil cover.

 Plots were assigned to one of five experimental treatments: